Christian academic and ex-pastor sacked

-CALIFORNIAN Ryan J Bell embarked on a bold experiment on January 1, 2014.
+CALIFORNIAN Ryan J Bell’s ‘crime’ was to begin living life as an atheist in a bold experiment he started on January 1, 2014.

 An adjunct professor at Azusa Pacific University and at Fuller Theological Seminary, Bell – a former pastor of a Seventh-day Adventist church – was having serious doubts about religion, and on December 31 he wrote here: